david9991/plcc-plugin/README.md

 ## Privacy & Terms

 - By using this extension, you agree that we can temporarily save your project data on our server for syntax analysis, diagnosis, and compiling.
 All temporary files are immediately deleted after you disconnect from the server.
 - The extension will download a helper from our server for local project folder access and as a gateway between your computer and the Language Server.
 It only accesses your opening project folders and doesn't collect any information otherwise.
+And this helper will be elimnated in future versions.
 - The opening project mentioned above only affects our IEC61131-3 projects that contain a project.json file in the folder with the map {"type": "PLCC-IEC61131-3"}.
 The Helper will never access your other kinds of folders and files.

 ## TODO: